BRAG IS A BICYCLE RIDE, NOT A RACE.

 Dublin, Perry and Thomaston were the next stops.
 In Thomaston, a tradition began of camping on football fields.
 Of the 120 riders who left Savannah, 60 weary and saddle-sore cyclists arrived in Columbus completing 300 miles of the first GASBE.

-For next 39 years, BRAG consistently guided cyclists across the state of Georgia.
+Jerry Colley picked up the reins in the late 80's and grew the organization to over 3,000 riders.
+For the next 41 years, BRAG consistently guided cyclists across the state of Georgia.
 BRAG continues to foster community with new routes each summer and a variety of fun events throughout the year.

 Dream Team Vision